dtube/dtube/README.md

 ## Going in-depth
 ### Working with Uploads

 For doing anything on the upload side, it is strongly recommended to run your own [dtube/ipfs-uploader](https://github.com/dtube/ipfs-uploader).
-Then simply point `upload.js` to `localhost:5000` instead of our production encoding servers.
+Once running, simply edit turn the `localhost` setting to true in this app and it will upload locally instead of our production servers.

 ### Working on the Player